 Kristin Edith Abrahamsen Kjærås

 Karin Lillevold is our research assistant and one of the administrative forces at SpaceLab.
 She assists in collecting data, doing interviews, and in general managing the research group’s projects.
-She is currently assisting on a research report about shared space and sustainable city development in Bergen.
-Karin holds an MA in Social Anthropology from the University of Bergen.
-She wrote her master thesis about national identity in Iceland with focus on understandings and meanings of landscape, nature and sense of place.
+She is currently writing about cultural heritage and urban sustainable development.
+Karin holds an MA in Social Anthropology from the University of Bergen, where she wrote about national identity in Iceland with focus on understandings and meanings of landscape, nature and sense of place.
 Karin can be reached at email@example.com

 Spacelab has a number of Masterstudents connected to our activities.